i486/VxKex/README.md

 **A:** VxKex is only designed to work with Service Pack 1 installed.
 Users of Windows 7 RTM can try to use it, but I don't know if it will install or work.
-Many programs require the KB2533623 security update to run, so it is a good idea to install that one.
-The Windows 7 platform update also helps.
+Many programs require KB2533623 and KB2670838 in order to run.
+It is a good idea to install those two updates.

 **Q: If I have ESUs (Extended Security Updates) installed, can I use VxKex?**